Program Costs and Study Abroad Scholarships

 - Office of the Bursar

-- Three all-day-long trips are included,
+- Three all-day-long excursions are included in each option

 - Enjoy extended off-campus orientation outside of Rome.